What Is GPS Tracking and How Does It Work

 With better journey management and electronic time logs, you can reduce overtime throughout your fleet.
 You'll be able to better allocate resources based on real-time insights so that your trucks won't take longer trips and your drivers won't spend more time on the road than they need to.
 This helps keep your payroll hours under control.

 Timesheet fraud takes place when drivers get paid for work they didn't do or for time spent on non-work activities.
 Sometimes drivers record more hours than they worked, retroactively edit their driving hours, or log regular hours as overtime.
 Not only does this cost you money, but it also can result in incorrect billing.
-By using GPS tracking and electronic logs, your payroll and billing are more accurate.
+By using GPS and electronic logs, your payroll and billing are more accurate.

 Improve Asset Utilization